-She wants to share her life after her husband passed away with him, telling him how she learnt to deal with life without him, people who helped her fill her day and give her life a meaning.
-She wants to describe the changes happening to their neighborhood, share the agony of getting a letter from the authorities to vacate the house and the ordeal she went through to appeal for not bringing down that house.
-There is a secret that she wants to tell her, a secret that she has not shared with anyone including her husband and as it happens when we are so close to death we are not scared of anything, it somehow gives us all the strength that we wish was there throughout our lives.
+She wants to share her life after her husband passed away with him.
+Telling him how she learned to deal with life without him.
+People who helped her fill her day and give her life a meaning.
+She wants to describe the changes happening in their neighborhood.
+Share the agony of getting a letter from the authorities to vacate the house.
+And the ordeal she went through to appeal for not bringing down that house.
+There is a secret that she wants to tell him, a secret that she has not shared with anyone including her husband.
+And as it happens when we are so close to death we are not scared of anything.
+It somehow gives us all the strength that we wish was there throughout our lives.

-At another level it is the story of a citizen who refuses to let go of her house to make way for the new Paris and puts up a fight till the very end.
-While most Parisians with time accept the change that their city needs to go through and move to new locations, Rose the protagonist decided to stay back in the house and die as it is torn down.
-I particularly liked the scene when she visits the office to say that she wants the authorities to change their plan so that her house is not touched, and the officer – a young man laughs at her.
-At that moment she decides that she will not let them win and will stay in the house and die with it.
+At another level, it is the story of a citizen who refuses to let go of her house to make way for the new Paris.
+And puts up a fight till the very end.
+While most Parisians with time accept the change that their city needs to go through.
+And move to new locations.
+Rose the protagonist decided to stay back in the house and die as it is torn down.
+I particularly liked the scene when she visits the office to say that she wants the authorities to change their plan so that her house is not touched.
+And the officer – a young man laughs at her.
+At that moment she decides that she will not let them win.
+And will stay in the house and die with it.
 Sometimes a small gesture can have a huge impact on people and we may never know that.

-Story moves between recent past and distant past, sometimes describing characters from the past and sometimes from the recent past.
+The story moves between recent past and distant past, sometimes describing characters from the past and sometimes from the recent past.
 Language is in tune with the times it describes.
 The flow of the story keeps some curiosity factor and some aspects are slowly revealed and the reader’s interest is kept intact all the time.
-There is a an evocative description of Paris in 19th CE with its cobbled streets, narrow lanes with exquisite French names, the fountains, the small shops, cafes, restaurants and hotels.
+There is an evocative description of Paris in 19th CE with its cobbled streets, narrow lanes with exquisite French names, the fountains, the small shops, cafes, restaurants, and hotels.
 You suddenly feel that you have to visit this place as and when you are in Paris.

-A quick read for those who like romance and the city of Romance.
+The House I Loved is a quick read for those who like romance and the city of Romance.